jdunkerley/AlteryxAddIns/README.md

-# AlteryxAddIns
+# Alteryx Omni-Bus Tools

-Some C# based Alteryx Custom Tools.
+A set of open-source extension tools for Alteryx.

 ## Installation